 If the task is large, then don’t set a timer that lasts the whole morning since this is too long for you to be entirely focused without being distracted.
 Break the time slots into smaller periods.

 Click start on the timer when you’re ready to go, but don’t stop until that timer ends.
-You can use the timer on your phone or remove as many distractions as possible.
-Set a timer in your browser; search for “timer” in Google, and one will appear.
+You can use the timer on your phone or do a quick Google search for an online timer.

 3. Create a Personal Parking Lot